 If you’ve never used a thumb splint before, you might be overwhelmed when trying to narrow down your options.

-If you decide that a thumb splint is the best option for your condition, here are some essential features to ensure you get the best product for your money.
+If you decide that a thumb splint is the best option for your condition, here are some essential features to ensure you get the best thumb brace for your money.

 Some products are designed specifically for either the left or right hand, they are not all designed for both.

-Look for a reversible option that can be worn on both hands, especially if you frequently suffer from thumb or wrist sprains and strains.
+Look for a reversible thumb stabilizer that can be worn on both hands, especially if you frequently suffer from thumb or wrist sprains and strains.

 The material should be durable but flexible enough to allow mobility.